VigneshRamasamy1990/BQGCPAtlas/dbchangestreamtogcppubsub/README.md

   Click the "Create a topic" button.

   Give your topic a name, e.g., "my-topic," and click "Create."

+  If in case need to define the message structure Click use a schema checkbox

   <img width="378" alt="image" src="https://github.com/TSowbaranika/BQGCPAtlas/assets/109083730/48faec53-39c2-4411-a0c9-9b0ff6d93f24">